FrankYang0610/project-consensus/documentations/README-INFINITE-LIST.md

 - Typical retry pattern: when `error && hasMore`, call `setError(false); loadMore();`.

 #### 7. Edge cases to expect
 - Empty first page: if the server returns `results: []` and `next: null`, the list stays empty and `hasMore` is `false`.
-The sentinel won’t trigger further requests—render an empty state instead.
+The sentinel won't trigger further requests—render an empty state instead.
 - Rapid filter changes: debounce in your component (e.g., search input) and call `reset()` with the final params; the hook will handle a single initial request per reset.

 ### Server expectations
 Your `pageFetcher` must return a DRF-style paginated response:
 `{ count: number, next: string | null, previous: string | null, results: T[] }`

-The hook uses DRF’s `next`/`previous` as the single source of truth for pagination. `hasMore` is set from `next` only.
+The hook uses DRF's `next`/`previous` as the single source of truth for pagination. `hasMore` is set from `next` only.

 #### DRF pagination fields explained
 - **`count`:** total number of items across all pages (integer).
 The hook exposes this as `totalCount` when provided.